AnikMonimHasan/Generative_AI_Research_49572412/README.md

 # AI_Research

-put some stuff - all data for the project
+put some stuff - all data for the project-
 Sorted the Draft and Report related Documents to 'Report and Drafts' Folder